silcgroup/website/projects.markdown

 years.
 Dependent type theory has been used as a foundation for mathematics analogous to set theory.
-Every standard compiler design decision must also avoid running afoul of fundamental problems such as Girard's Paradox (the type-theoretic version of Russel's Paradox) and Gödel's incompleteness theorem.
+Every standard compiler design decision must also avoid running afoul of fundamental problems such as Girard's Paradox (the type-theoretic version of Russel's Paradox).
-An impossibility result in 2002 showed that a known verified type-preserving compiler pass---the standard typed CPS translation---leads to Girard's paradox when used on dependently typed languages ([Barthe and Uustalu 2002][#barthe2002]).
+For instance, an impossibility result in 2002 showed that a known verified type-preserving compiler pass---the standard typed CPS translation---leads to a logical paradox when used on dependently typed languages ([Barthe and Uustalu 2002][#barthe2002]).

-Our group has recently developed an alternative CPS translation that avoids paradoxes ([Bowman et al. 2018][#bowman2018]), and has developed a scalable closure conversion pass.
+Our group has recently developed alternative CPS ([Bowman et al. 2018][#bowman2018]) and closure conversion translations ([Bowman and Ahmed 2018][#bowman2018cccc]) for dependently typed languages that avoid paradoxes but accomplish the same goal as the standard versions of these compiler transformations.

 [#appel2015]: http://doi.org/10.1145/2701415 "Verification of a Cryptographic Primitive: SHA-256"
 [#barthe2002]: http://doi.org/10.1145/509799.503043 "CPS Translating Inductive and Coinductive Types"